Letters from Lodi

 This, as it were, is exactly why many wineries enter their products into as many wine competitions as possible.
 It's a cynical way of looking at it all, but the wineries that are most active on the competition circuit know that they are bound to reap higher awards in one event or another, no matter how poorly their wines fare in others.

 Simply put, we don't drink numbers.
 Numerical ratings just don't cut it especially in today's wine world, populated by a nearly endless range of styles and expressions coming out of seemingly every corner of the globe.
-When standards don't exist, the only meaningful way to review wines is through thorough descriptions, like with book, music or fashion reviews.
-Besides, as studies have shown, if even the world's most respected wine professionals can seldom agree on the quality of any given wine, what are the chances that any of their assessments may agree with your own sense of quality?
-Same ol' answer, slim to none.
+When standards don't exist, the only meaningful way to review wines is through thorough descriptions, like with book, music, or fashion reviews.
+Besides, as studies have shown if even the world's most respected wine professionals can seldom agree on the quality of any given wine, what are the chances that any of their assessments may agree with your own sense of quality?
+The same ol' answer, slim to none.